Mirror Mean-Field Langevin Dynamics: Discretization Analysis for MMFLD

 The dual algorithm is characterized as follows.
 Letting $\Tilde{\mu}_0 := \frac{1}{N}\sum_{j=1}^N\delta_{Y_0^i}$, we know that $Y_{k+1}^i = \nabla\phi(X_{k+1})$ is the value at time $t = \eta_{k}$ of the stochastic process (written in differential form)

 with initial value given by the previous iteration $\nabla\phi(X_k^i)$.

-The forward discretization for mirror Langevin dynamics is known to have vanishing bias as $\eta_k\to 0$, while the standard Euler-Maruyama discretization does not \cite{ahn2021efficient,jiang2021mirror} without stronger assumptions on the mirror function $\phi$ \cite{li2022mirror}.
-In particular, \cite{li2022mirror} utilized a mean-square analysis \cite{li2019stochastic,li2021sqrt} to show that under a \emph{modified} self-concordance assumption, the standard Euler-Maruyama discretization does have vanishing bias under the weaker notion of Wasserstein error.
-We remark that the forward discretization from \cite{ahn2021efficient} (and thus also ours) can be viewed as discretizing the drift but not the diffusion.
-Moreover, \cite{ahn2021efficient,jiang2021mirror} analyze the discretization where the corresponding SDE in step 4 of Algorithm \ref{alg:mmfld} is simulated exactly.
-For simplicity of exposition, we will follow their approach as the bottleneck of the algorithm is the oracle complexity (number of queries to $\nabla \frac{\delta F}{\delta\mu}$), not tracking the pure diffusion.
-Nevertheless, our experiments indicate that the trivial one-step discretization generally suffices (Section \ref{sec:exp}).
+The forward discretization for mirror Langevin dynamics is known to have vanishing bias as $\eta_k\to 0$, while the standard Euler-Maruyama discretization does not \citep{ahn2021efficient,jiang2021mirror} without stronger assumptions on the mirror map $\phi$ \citep{li2022mirror}.
+In particular, \citet{li2022mirror} utilized a mean-square analysis \citep{li2019stochastic,li2021} to show that under a \emph{modified} self-concordance assumption, the standard Euler-Maruyama discretization does have vanishing bias under the weaker notion of Wasserstein error.
+We remark that the forward discretization from \citet{ahn2021efficient} (and thus also ours) can be viewed as discretizing the drift but not the diffusion. \citet{ahn2021efficient,jiang2021mirror} analyze the discretization where the corresponding SDE in step 5 of Algorithm \ref{alg:mmfld} is simulated exactly.
+We will follow their approach for simplicity of exposition as the bottleneck of the algorithm is the oracle complexity (number of queries to $\nabla \frac{\delta F}{\delta\mu}$), not tracking the pure diffusion.
+Nevertheless, our experiments (Section \ref{sec:exp}) indicate that a one-step discretization generally suffices.